AbhishekS78/Wine-Quality-Prediction/README.md

-# Wine-Quality-Prediction
+# Wine Quality Prediction
-A predictive system that measures the quality of the wine by its various input features
+A predictive system based on machine learning that measures the quality of the wine based on its various features.